24 August 2016

 I am pleased to announce that Securitas as the Guarding sector lead has been approved by the Home Office and NaCTSO to become the first to be authorised to deliver this ground breaking counter terrorist training.”

 Emily O'Mahony, Head of Learning and Development, Securitas UK said: “Through the support and leadership of the executive and the Securitas Training Academy, I am delighted that six of our Academy Trainers have now received specialist training at the Academy, from the NaCTSO team and are now approved and authorised to deliver this National Counter Terrorism material, at such a vital time.
-We will now commence a review of all staff and ensure that they are regularly updated as to the latest material from the National Counter Terrorism Office.
-Once we have updated our staff, then it is proposed that we will offer this awareness package to our Clients.”
+We will now commence a review of all staff and ensure that they are regularly updated as to the latest material from the National Counter Terrorism Office.”